Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/00-introduction-meta.md

 <img align="left" width="325" height="880.5" src="{{ page.root }}/fig/analysis_flowchart_v3.png" alt="Flow chart that show the steps: Experimental design, Sampling, DNA extraction, Sequencing, Read quality, Assembly, Binning, Bin quality and Data analysis" />

 #### Experimental design
+All experiments need experimental design to ensure the data generated address the research questions effectively.
+In this module, we start from the point after data have been generated.
+To learn more, consider another module: [Statistically useful experimental design course](https://cloud-span.github.io/experimental_design00-overview/)

 #### Sampling
+The process of collecting the samples according the experimental design, that will be sequenced.

 #### DNA extraction
+A standard metagenomic DNA extraction protocol which is applied to all the samples is important since the extraction method can influence the result.

 #### Sequencing
+The sequencing methods evolve rapidly.
+A discussion of sequencing platforms is covered [Statistically useful experimental design course](https://cloud-span.github.io/experimental_design00-overview/).

 #### Read quality
+Raw sequencing data requires quality control before assembly.
+The process involves trimming and filtering reads so that only sections where base identity is uncertain are removed.
+This is covered in this module in [Assessing Read Quality, Trimming and Filtering](https://cloud-span.github.io/metagenomics01-qc-assembly/02-QC-quality-raw-reads/index.html)

 #### Assembly
+The process of joining smaller fragments of DNA (i.e., reads) to make longer contigs.
+This is covered in this module in [Metagenome Assembly](https://cloud-span.github.io/metagenomics01-qc-assembly/03-assembly/index.html).
+Typically, assemblies need 'polishing' - correcting errors - and quality control.

 #### Binning
+To analyze the species composition of our our sample we need place the assemblies contigs into different 'bins' of related sequences called Metagenome-Assembled Genomes (MAGs).
+This is covered in this module in [Binning]([https://cloud-span.github.io/metagenomics01-qc-assembly/03-assembly/index.html](https://cloud-span.github.io/metagenomics02-binning/)).

 #### Bin quality
+This process checks how complete (is the MAG a complete genome?) and 'pure' (does the MAG contain only one genome?) a MAG is.

 #### Data analysis
+Once we have some good quality MAGs we can assign taxonomy, evaluate sample diversity and functionally annotate the samples.
+These are covered in this module: [Taxonomic Annotations](https://cloud-span.github.io/metagenomics03-taxonomic-anno/) and [Functional Annotations](https://cloud-span.github.io/metagenomics04-functional-anno/)

 ## Metagenomics sequencing approaches